yyong-brs/learn-kubernetes/chapter8.md

 If you explore the object hierarchy, you’ll see that CronJobs don’t follow the standard controller model, with a label selector to identify the Jobs it owns.
 You can add your own labels in the Job template for the CronJob, but if you don’t do that, you need to identify Jobs where the owner reference is the CronJob, as shown in figure 8.16.

 ![图8.16](.\images\Figure8.16.png)
-Figure 8.16
-CronJobs don’t use a label selector to model ownership, because they don’t keep track of Jobs.
+<center>图 8.16 CronJobs don’t use a label selector to model ownership, because they don’t keep track of Jobs</center>

 As you start to make more use of Jobs and CronJobs, you’ll realize that the simplicity of the spec masks some complexity in the process and presents some interesting failure modes.
 Kubernetes does its best to make sure your batch jobs start when you want them to and run to completion, which means your containers need to be resilient.Completing a Job might mean restarting a Pod with a new container or replacing the Pod on a new node, and for CronJobs, multiple Pods could be running if the process takes longer than the schedule interval.
 Your container logic needs to allow for all those scenarios.